0tv0/funkychart-7k/README.md

+# This is not the original FunkyChart!!
+This is a fork of it which aims to work with 7key songs instead of 4key!!
+I did **NOT** write the majority of this code, only adapted it to work with a different amount of keys accountrev is the one behind the original FunkyChart (and they did an awesome job)

 # FunkyChart for Lyte Interactive's Funky Friday
 A fork of wally-rblx's [funky-friday-autoplayer](https://github.com/wally-rblx/funky-friday-autoplay).<br>
-Play your favorite 4-key osu!mania charts in Funky Friday with this epic script.<br><br>
+Play your favorite 7-key osu!mania charts in Funky Friday with this epic script.<br><br>
 Supported for Synapse X and Krnl.<br>
 ### **[Trailer](https://www.youtube.com/watch?v=mzDmDsj2Wj4)**<br>
 ### **[DOWNLOAD THE LATEST RELEASE](https://github.com/accountrev/funkychart/releases/latest)**<br><br>